Kartik-Kumar12/Rate-Limiter/README.md

 cd client/
 go run main.go
 ```

+---

+This now includes the brief steps for connecting to Redis using `redis-cli`.
+Let me know if you need any more updates!

 We can modify the client logic to send sequential or concurrent requests by editing `client/main.go`.